 - Hike Angels Landing in Zion – Don’t look down!
 This hike isn’t for acrophobics.
 Hang onto the chain and get a real idea of how crazy precarious and gorgeous this walk really is.

 - Raft the Grand Canyon – Photographer Willie Holdman documented his trip down the Colorado with Western River Expeditions and the scenery is epic.

 - Skydive with Tom Cruise – OK, this ain’t exactly a virtual tour but let’s head to Riverside County to get oriented and terrified with James Corden on his first tandem jump.

 - Trek Nepal’s Annapurna Circuit – Jeff Pelletier walks us around one of the Himalaya’s most famous routes, including a pass at 5,400 meters.

-- Bike an Empty NYC – Follow Gothamist on a route through midtown Manhattan and see what the Big Apple looks like without humans.
+- Bike an Empty NYC – Follow Gothamist on two-wheels (or on a skateboard, if you prefer) through Manhattan and see what the Big Apple looks like without humans.